EC528-Fall-2025/CloudNeuro-Tekton/README.md

 1. **Lack of a reference cloud-native workflow** that shows how end-to-end neuroimaging tasks (e.g., receiving DICOM, converting to NIfTI, running preprocessing modules) can be automated and exected in a modern container-oriented environment.

 2. **Lack of interoperability across workflow systems**.
-Pipelines written for one platform (Tekton, Snakemake, Nextflow, ChRIS, Argo, etc.) cannot easily be reused on another.
+Pipelines written for one platform (Tekton, Snakemake, Nextflow, ChRIS, Argo, Sun Grid Engine, etc.) cannot easily be reused on another.
 This blocks inter-team collaboration, as manually rewriting pipelines is a time-consuming and error-prone process.

 ## Get Started
 1. **Prereqs**